cpravetz/socialize-checkable/README.md

 import SimpleSchema from 'simpl-schema';

-//define the collection to hold products const ProductsCollection = new Mongo.Collection("products");
+//define the collection to hold products const PlacesCollection = new Mongo.Collection("places");

-//define the schema for a product const ProductsSchema = new SimpleSchema({
+//define the schema for a product const PlacesSchema = new SimpleSchema({
     //actual schema excluded for brevity
 });

-//Create a product class extending LikeableModel and LinkParent class Product extends LikeableModel(LinkParent) {
+//Create a product class extending LikeableModel and LinkParent class Place extends CheckableModel(LinkParent) {
     //methods here
 }
 // Attach schema
-ProductsCollection.attachSchema(ProductsSchema);
+PlacesCollection.attachSchema(PlacesSchema);
-// Attache LikeableSchema
+// Attache CheckableSchema
-ProductsCollection.appendSchema(LikeableModel.LikeableSchema);
+PlacesCollection.appendSchema(CheckableModel.CheckableSchema);

-//Attach the collection to the model so we can use BaseModel's CRUD methods Product.attachCollection(ProductsCollection);
+//Attach the collection to the model so we can use BaseModel's CRUD methods Place.attachCollection(PlacesCollection);

-//Register the Model as a potential Parent of a LinkableModel LinkableModel.registerParentModel(Product);
+//Register the Model as a potential Parent of a LinkableModel LinkableModel.registerParentModel(Place);

-//Create a new product and save it to the database using BaseModel's save method. new Product({name:"All Stars", brand:"Converse", price:"39.99"}).save();
+//Create a new place and save it to the database using BaseModel's save method. new Place({name:"Carnegie Hall"}).save();

-//Get an instance of Product using a findOne call. let foundProduct = ProductsCollection.findOne();
+//Get an instance of Place using a findOne call. let foundPlace = PlacesCollection.findOne();

-//This is an instance of product and since we've extended LikeableModel we can now just call it's like method foundProduct.like();
+//This is an instance of place and since we've extended LikeableModel we can now just call it's like method foundPlace.check('check-in');
+//or
+foundPlace.check('performed-at');

 //and we can unlike it
-foundProduct.unlike();
+foundPlace.uncheck('check-in');

-//We can even query to see if a certain user has liked this product foundProduct.islikedBy(Meteor.user()); //Publication of proper data necessary if querying client side of course
+//We can even query to see if a certain user has checked this place foundPlace.isCheckdBy(Meteor.user(),"check-in"); //Publication of proper data necessary if querying client side of course
 ```

 For a more in depth explanation of how to use this package see [API.md](api)